LangStream/documentation/pipeline-agents/flow-control/timer-source.md

 # timer-source

-This source agent enables you to periodically emit a new record (an "event") and pass it to the pipeline.
+This source agent periodically emits a new record (an "event") and passes it to the pipeline.

 ### Example

-This is an example about how to use the `timer-source` agent to emit a new record every 60 seconds.
+This is an example using the `timer-source` agent to emit a new record every 60 seconds.

 ```yaml
   pipeline: